salvalcantara/pid-tuning-bda58/src/pages/index.md

         subtitle: 'Salva Alcántara, PhD'
         content: >
-          **Feedback Control is ubiquitous.** Lately, it has even started to pop up in unexpected places, such as in software systems under the guise of reconciliation engine techniques, e.g.,
+          **Feedback Control is ubiquitous.** Lately, it has even started to pop up in more unexpected places, such as in software systems under the guise of reconciliation engine techniques, e.g.,
           [Kubernetes](https://kubernetes.io/docs/concepts/architecture/controller/),
           which, for those who don't know, essentially means [cybernetics](https://en.wikipedia.org/wiki/Cybernetics).

-          > **It's interesting how reconcilliation-engine techniques have become widespread.
+          > **It's interesting how reconciliation-engine techniques have become widespread.
 React.js for UI, Kubernetes for container fleets, Cloudformation/Terraform for cloud resources.
 I wonder where else these techniques can be used?"—Li Haoyi** (see the original